-Download your FREE high-resolution version pdf copy of this Leh Ladakh Winter Trip day by day plan infographic guide.
+Download your FREE high-resolution version pdf copy of this Leh Ladakh Winter Trip day-by-day plan infographic guide.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 Winter Tourism & Responsible Travel

-Especially, owing to the rise of domestic tourists (forgive me on saying the bitter truth, but you know it is true, don’t you?? 😥 ) who litter like anything on the shores of pristine Pangong Tso or Tso Moriri, at remotest passes, in remote corners and where not they throw those plastic bottles out of their moving cars or those wafer packets which such morons eat, open the window and throw out – disturbs the ecological balance, flora, and fauna just for the mere show off of the 4×4 capabilities their supercars posses, for few 100 likes, smileys, RTs in Social Virtual Media???…
+Especially, owing to the rise of domestic tourists (forgive me for saying the bitter truth, but you know it is true, don’t you?? 😥 ) who litter like anything on the shores of pristine Pangong Tso or Tso Moriri, at remotest passes, in remote corners and where not they throw those plastic bottles out of their moving cars or those wafer packets which such morons eat, open the window and throw out – disturbs the ecological balance, flora, and fauna just for the mere show off of the 4×4 capabilities their supercars posses, for few 100 likes, smileys, RTs in Social Virtual Media???…

-Does traveling to Ladakh in winter helps?
+Does traveling to Ladakh in winter help?

 Still, do not believe me??
-Read yourself in the article how Ladakh is turning itself into an environmental disaster.
+Read yourself in the article about how Ladakh is turning itself into an environmental disaster.

 PS: You can help save this beautiful heaven from this filth & littering by learning, sharing, spreading and educating these key pointers about responsible travel in the Himalayas